CGLemon/Sayuri/README.md

 ## User Interface

 Sayuri is not complete engine.
-You need a graphical interface for playing with it.
+You need a graphical interface for playing with her.
 She supports any GTP (version 2) interface application.
 [Sabaki](https://sabaki.yichuanshen.de/) and [GoGui](https://github.com/Remi-Coulom/gogui) are recommended.

 * Sabaki analysis mode